romit-thete/my-travel-site/README.md

 When a new server is created, perform below steps to get the lab running:

+- Add / Update the `SERVER_IP` and `SSH_KEY` under Repository Settings -> Secrets and Variables -> Actions -> Repository Secrets.
-- Run the `bootstrap.sh` script to install docker and set it up.
+- Run the `bootstrap.sh` script on the host manually to install and setup docker.
 - Run the `Docker Deploy pipeline` on GitHub.
 - Verify by opening `http://<IP_ADDRESS>/` on your browser.